RTEMS/rtems-docs/c-user/glossary.rst

    cluster
       We have clustered scheduling in case the set of processors of a system is partitioned into non-empty pairwise disjoint subsets.
-These subsets are calledclusters.
+These subsets are called clusters.
 Clusters with a cardinality of one are partitions.
       Each cluster is owned by exactly one scheduler instance.

    coalesce
       The process of merging adjacent holes into a single larger hole.